Urinary Tract Infection (cont.)

 - Is it possible to prevent a urinary tract infection?

 - What is the prognosis of a urinary tract infection?

-What is the prognosis of a urinary tract infection?
+What follow-up is needed for a urinary tract infection?

 Find out what women really need.